I Still Believe (Brenda K. Starr song)

-"I Still Believe" is a song written and composed by Antonina Armato and Giuseppe Cantarelli, and originally recorded by pop singer Brenda K. Starr for her eponymous second studio album, Brenda K. Starr (1987).
-It is a ballad in which the singer is confident she and her former boyfriend will be together again one day.
-It is Starr's biggest hit in the United States, reaching the top-twenty on the Billboard Hot 100 and being considered her signature song.
+"I Still Believe" is a song written and composed by Antonina Armato and Giuseppe Cantarelli, and originally recorded by pop singer Brenda K. Starr for her second studio album, Brenda K. Starr.
+It is a ballad in which the singer is confident she and her ex-boyfriend will reunite one day.
+It is Starr's biggest hit in the United States, reaching the top twenty on the Billboard Hot 100 and being considered her signature song.
 "I Still Believe" was covered by American singer Mariah Carey, a former backup singer for Starr before she achieved success, for her #1's album in 1998 and released as a single in 1999.
 It was also recorded by Cantopop singer Sandy Lam in 1989.

 Background and authorship/composition

 After releasing her first record, I Want Your Love (1985), and not achieving success with it, Brenda K. Starr recorded "I Still Believe" as one of the songs for her self-titled second album, which was released in 1987.
 The song was written and composed by Antonina Armato and Giuseppe Cantarelli, and produced by Eumir Deodato.
-It is a pop ballad based on a real life relationship of one of its songwriters, Armato: Armato's former boyfriend had proposed to her, but she felt that the timing was not right.
-He was not pleased, and pushed her into an ultimatum: to get married or break up.
-Even though Armato loved her boyfriend at the time, she stuck to her convictions and the couple broke up.
-To deal with her emotional pain, Armato wrote and composed the song in collaboration with Cantarelli.
+It is a pop ballad based on a real-life moment that occurred in Armato's life involving an ex-boyfriend who proposed marriage to her, but she turned him down because she felt that the timing was not right.
+He was upset, and then he gave her an ultimatum to either marry him or the relationship would be over.
+Even though Armato loved her boyfriend at the time, she stuck to her convictions and the relationship ended.
+To deal with her emotional pain, Armato co-wrote and composed the song with Cantarelli.